tinyplex/tinybase/site/guides/10_releases.md

 server.destroy();
 ```

-Notice that the WsClient assumes that there exists a server that can forward
+Notice that the WsSynchronizer assumes that there exists a server that can
-requests to other WsClient systems.
+forward requests to other WsSynchronizer systems.
 This can be created using the
-createWsSimpleServer function that takes a WebSocketServer as shown above.
+createWsServer function that takes a WebSocketServer as shown above.

 ### Important note